CharlesCNorton/AI-Assisted-Coding/BlockTalk/README.md

 - Self-Spending: Creating a transaction that spends outputs to the same address.
 This allows the use of UTXOs from your address to create transactions embedding messages in the blockchain.
 - Self-Change: Sending any remaining funds from a transaction back to the same address.
 This ensures that any unspent funds are retained and can be used for future transactions.

-Example Commands

-Here are some example commands to help you understand how to use the script:

-1. Set Address:
-    python blocktalk.py
-    - Select option 1 and follow the prompts to set your address

-2. Embed a New Message:
-    python blocktalk.py
-    - Select option 2 and follow the prompts to embed your message

-3. Test if a Message Can Fit in OP_RETURN: python blocktalk.py
-    - Select option 3 and follow the prompts to test your message

 Future Work